luna/luna-book/introduction.md

 This is exactly what Luna does.
 Luna was designed as an unified environment for building and hosting visually rich domain specific languages.

+You can think of Luna from three perspectives:

+* **Data visualization and manipulation environment** From the highest perspective, Luna allows you to visualize and manipulate data using interactive and extensible WYSIWYG components.
+Moreover, Luna provides a way to easily define new components, modify existing ones and share them with the community.

+* **Data flow graph**
+All the high level components are placed on a whiteboard and wired with data flow connections.

+From the highest perspective, Luna is a whiteboard allowing It allows you to visualize and manipulate data using interactive, WYSIWYG components.

+* **Code**
+From the most low-level perspective, Luna is a well designed, functional programming language with its own textual syntax representation.
+You can write Luna code and compile it to executables just like in any other programming language.
+* **Data flow graph**
+From the higher perspective, Luna is a data flow modeling language with a whiteboard-like interface.
+You can literally draw how data flows between components.
+* **Data visualization and manipulation environment** From the highest perspective, Luna allows you to display and manipulate data in a WYSIWYG fashion.

+It's completely extensible, so supporting new data is as simple as creating

+Luna was designed to be the ultimate backbone for any modern domain specific language.
+You can think about it like about a meta-language.
+Luna is a language itself, but it is easily extendable

+meta-language, a language that can easily
+Luna unifies the domains, tools